Indian Gujerati Embroidery

 Condition

-There are a few pinhole markings with some light rust markings.
+There are a few pinhole markings which will probably come out with gentle iron to the back of the embroidery.
+Some light rust markings.
 It has clearly been unpicked.
 The top left hand corner is pieced to square up the panel.
 There is a seam on the left hand side 1 on; 2 .5 cm in from the edge.
+For mounting it would look better to remove the left hand side and turn under.

 Price: on request